carloocchiena/Python_face_recognition/README.md

 - <strong>static.py</strong> where faces are found on pictures the user provide.
 Could be easily developed to search for specific faces using a training set of pictures.
 - <strong>dynamic.py</strong> where faces are found on a live webcam video stream.

-I warmly suggest you to create a virtual environment before installing the libraries since versioning can cause a lot of conflicts
+I warmly suggest you to create a virtual environment before installing the libraries since versioning can cause a lot of conflicts.

-<em> python -m conda create --name myenv </em>
+Anaconda snippet: <em> python -m conda create --name myenv </em>

 I used a specific distro of Open CV: